-(D) Project Timeline & Schedule
+(D) Project Timeline & Schedule Attachment 3

-The project team was committed to respecting the Faculty Club's contributions to campus history and culture ...
-Inventive planning, design, and fundraising enabled the project team to revitalize a beloved campus building near the end of its life cycle and transform it into a newly relevant campus asset.

-- Preservation Award, Los Angeles Conservancy
+- the Faculty Club's contributions to campus history and culture ...
+Inventive planning, design, and fundraising enabled the project team to revitalize a beloved campus building near the end of its life cycle and transform it into a newly relevant campus asset. - Preservation Award, Los Angeles Conservancy